I Want Your Sex

-"I Want Your Sex" is a song by the English singer and songwriter George Michael.
-Released as a single in late May 1987 (U.S.) and early June 1987 (UK), it was the third hit from the soundtrack to Beverly Hills Cop II and the first single from Michael's debut solo album Faith.
-It peaked at number two in the U.S. and number three in the UK, and was a top five single in many other countries.
+"I Want Your Sex" is a song by English singer and songwriter George Michael.
+Released as a single on 18 May 1987 in the United States and on 1 June in the United Kingdom, it was the third hit from the soundtrack to Beverly Hills Cop II and the first single from Michael's debut solo album Faith.

-The single was certified platinum by the RIAA for sales in excess of two million in the United States.
+The single was certified platinum by the RIAA for shipments in excess of one million copies in the United States.
 It was also the recipient for Golden Raspberry Award for Worst Original Song.
 The song's radio airplay on the BBC was restricted to post-watershed hours due to concerns that it might promote promiscuity and could be counterproductive to contemporary campaigns about AIDS awareness.

 Composition

 The song has three separate parts dubbed "Rhythms".
 The first one, titled "Rhythm One: Lust", is the version released as a single and banned by the BBC.
 It appears by itself on the Beverly Hills Cop II soundtrack, and mixed with the second version, titled "Rhythm Two: Brass in Love", on Faith.
-The second version also appears by itself as the B-side of the single.
-A third part, "Rhythm Three: A Last Request", appears as a B-side to the "Hard Day" 7" and "Kissing a Fool" 12" singles, and on the CD version of Faith as a bonus track.
-All three versions were mixed together into one 13-minute song, dubbed the "Monogamy Mix", for the 12" and CD single releases.
+The second Rhythm also appears by itself as the B-side of the single.
+A third part, "Rhythm Three: A Last Request", appears as a B-side to the "Hard Day" 7-inch and "Kissing a Fool" 12-inch singles, and on the CD version of Faith as a bonus track.
+All three versions were mixed together into one 13-minute song, dubbed the "Monogamy Mix", for the 12-inch and CD single releases.